fillin12/Ymap/README.md

 ### Use:
 There are two seperate options for obtaining average CNV/ploidies:

-Specific average: this requires the file, chromosome name and base pair range the average is to be calculated from:
+Specific average: this requires the file name, chromosome name, and base pair start and end position the average is to be calculated from:
  `$ python3 ymap_mean_cnv.py input_file.gff3.txt chrR 867 5309`

 General average: requires that the ymap_mean_cnv.py file is placed in the same directory as all files that data is to be taken from: